CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #
 #

-### PART A-1 Relevance and usability of SALI LMSS for our AALE Challenge
+### PART A-1 Computational Law Relevance and Usability of SALI LMSS for our AALE Challenge

 ### Content: